 PRESIDENT AND CHIEF EXECUTIVE OFFICER

-by providing access to the finest education
+Support our students By providing access to the finest education

 • Expand cultural competency programming